quoctuan0405/orgasm/README.md

 This project is to build a website for merchants to sell their organic product online.

 Develop by Group 4.
-Members: quoctuan0405, ILongI, DucTho2502, putaa1, Xjodia.
+Members: quoctuan0405, longDT, thoDD, thangNP, tungNPH.

 ## How we worked on this project